frasermcc9/overcord/README.md

 Use `recursivelyRegisterCommands` to register all commands in a directory.
 Add some commands, and this is all you need to bootstrap a bot.

+Use `recursivelyRegisterEvents` to register all events in a directory.

 ## Creating a command